Employees: > 70 / > 25 nationalities

 - Novel open innovation model (Betz & Tidona 2015: Nature Biotechnology 33, pp. 20-21)

-- External innovation in high-risk exploratory fields of biomedical research
+- External innovation in high-risk exploratory fields of biomedical research and drug discovery & development

 - Access to the best international academic research talents via BioMed X‘s Career Space